 Being such an exotic wine, it naturally pairs well with exotic (to North America at least) foods, especially curried dishes.
 Thai, Indian, Malaysian and even Caribbean curried dishes are excellent with this wine.
-It won’t go overly well with hot dishes, Viognier tends to be higher in alcohol than most white wines which will increase the heat of the dish to a highly unpleasant burning sensation.
+It won’t go over well with hot dishes, Viognier tends to be higher in alcohol than most white wines, which will increase the heat of the dish to a highly unpleasant burning sensation.

 Best Wine for the Holidays

 Viognier is fantastic with Christmas, Thanksgiving and Easter Fare.
 Turkey, ham and duck all have a sweetness to them that this wine loves.
-Slow cooked root vegetables, like turnips, carrots and squash, along with sweet potatoes have the same sweetness which bring out this wine’s flavours.
+Slow-cooked root vegetables, like turnips, carrots and squash, along with sweet potatoes, have the same sweetness, which brings out this wine’s flavours.

 Viognier is also terrible with tart foods, such as herbs, olives, capers and green vegetables.
 You really would not want to pair this with a vinaigrette based salad.